catherhuang/nyt_app/README.md

 * Section
 * Date
 * Headline
 For each of the presidents, we queried a two year period starting from 6 months before office to 18 months post-inauguration.
 This allowed us to compare the news coverage for the presidents during similar timeframes.
-Our queries yielded nearly 6000 articles.
+Our queries yielded 6000 articles in total.

 # SQL Database Schema
 we used SQLAlchemy to construct the schema for the SQL database.